lukauskas/obsidian-highlighter-theme/README.md

-# Obsidian-alabaster-theme
+# Obsidian-highlighter-theme

-A minimal and clean theme for [Obsidian](https://obsidian.md).
+Minimal and clean theme for [Obsidian](https://obsidian.md).
 The intention is to make notes look like printed on paper, with text highlighted using a highlighter pen.

 Only light UI is supported.